evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450plus/_index.md

 ## Infotainment

-You can choose from two different sound systems on the Mercedes-EQ EQS 450+.
+You can choose between two sound systems on the Mercedes-EQ EQS 450+.
 With the Advanced Soundsystem, you get seven amplifier channels and nine speakers with a max system output of 225 watts.
 With the Burmester Surround Soundsystem, you get nine amplifier channels and 13 speakers with a max system output of 590 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Mercedes-EQ EQS 450+ supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.